INFO-698-InfoSci-Capstone/pose-estimation-dl/README.md

 ### 1. Reproducible Research Best Practices

 - **Document Everything:**
   Clearly comment your code and document workflows in the appropriate `docs/` files.
+If something has changed since our initial docs (e.g. you are following along run into an update or edge case) please feel free to update those so that the next person after you has the most current directions
 - **Use Version Control:**
   Make all changes via pull requests and provide clear commit messages.
+The main branch will be the single source of truth for which dockerfiles are deployed to various environments and what terraform is applied.
+So you should be branching off of main, then creating pull requests back into main which can be reviewed by a repo maintainer
 - **Environment Management:**
   Use Dockerfiles or `environment.yml` files to specify dependencies.
 Avoid "it works on my machine" issues.
 - **Data Provenance:**
   Place raw data in `analysis/data/rawData/` and derived data in `analysis/data/derivedData/`.
 Document data sources and processing steps.
-- **Logs:**
-  Use the Rose/Bud/Thorn format in `analysis/logs/` to track progress and challenges.

 ### 2. Open Source Best Practices